COMICS #1 SELLS FOR

 Steven Gelber, Professor of History at Santa Clara University, provides an excellent illustration and analysis of the mechanisms governing collections and the market for collectibles in his 1999 publication Hobbies - Leisure and the culture of work in America and distinguishes between primary collectibles and secondary collectibles.
 Whilst the first are made directly for the collector (e.g. commemorative coins), the secondary collectibles - by far the largest group - pass through one or more intermediate stages before they become collector commodities (Gelber, 1999).
 Comics, therefore, are classic secondary collectibles: originally intended and sold for consumption without any explicit further purpose, they acquire new and different meanings in the hands of the collector who does more than just read the comic books.

-sentimental nostalgia usually dominate at the outset of
+dominate at the outset of any collection, "hard

 |CONSTRUCTING THE COMIC BOOK COLLECTOR'S MARKET|

-business-like approach, in combination with the fact that
+combination with the fact that mass production items

-originally offered (such as comic books) tend to become
+(such as comic books) tend to become scarce because of

-creates an object which becomes valuable also in monetary
+which becomes valuable also in monetary terms to a

-terms to a collector - and the collector's market is
+collector - and the collector's market is born.

 The framework formula for the comic book collector's market is constructed on the basis of the following typology (which does not include traded items or comic books received for free): Whilst an original purchase means that the comic book is bought first-hand when originally published (or when still available as a back-issue order from the distributor) and the price of purchase is the cover price, a collector's purchase usually involves buying a comic book which has had one or more previous owners and at a collector's price (which is not the original cover price), usually through specialist dealers or auction services.